Moissanite vs. Diamond

 HARDNESS & DURABILITY

-There is a hardness scale called the 'Mohs Scale of Hardness' for identifying how hard a mineral can scratch the others.
+Have you ever heard of 'Mohs Scale of Hardness'?
+It is used for identifying how hard a mineral can scratch the others.
 The hardest mineral naturally occurring on Earth is diamond, with a score of 10 on a 1 to 10 scale.
-Thus, diamonds are wonderfully durable, perfect for everyday wear.
+Therefore, diamonds are wonderfully durable, perfect for everyday wear.
 Nevertheless, moissanite doesn't fall much behind on the Mohs Scale of Hardness, scoring somewhere between 9.25-9.50.
-Still an excellent option that withstands daily wear, without abrasion.
+An excellent option that withstands daily wear, without abrasion.

-Moissanite comes first among all the gemstones including diamond on brilliance and fire.
-As a fact, this gemstone is extremely refractive which means that it has the maximum white light emission making it sparkly as ever.
-Different from diamond, moissanites also have rainbow colored light, bigger the stone the more extensive the effects are.
-Overall, moissanites sit in its impressive first place by having more brilliance and fire than diamond.
+On brilliance and fire, moissanite comes first among all the gemstones, including diamond.
+As a fact, this gemstone is extremely refractive, which means that it has the maximum white light emission, making it the most sparkly.
+Different from diamond, moissanite also has rainbow colored light; and the bigger the stone the more extensive the effect is.
+So, in short, if you were to put a moissanite and diamond side by side, you would see moissanite having more brilliance and fire than diamond.

 ETHICAL SOURCING

-One other pros of moissanite being created in labs is the fact that it is totally and absolutely ethical and sustainable.
+One other advantage of moissanite being lab-created is the fact that it is totally and absolutely ethical and sustainable.
 Moissanite doesn't get involved in any type of social or environmental conflict, presenting an option you can choose with clear conscience.